 In fact, the singing is usually better when founding member Mick Rogers takes over on vocals.
 I say “usually” because one of the evening’s low points is a dreadful version of “Doo Wah Diddy” which is sung by Rogers.

 The first half of the set is largely obscure songs.
-For some reason there’s a cover of Springsteen’s “Dancing in the Park”.
+For some reason, there’s a cover of Springsteen’s “Dancing in the Dark”.
 I’ve always liked the Earth Band’s version of Dylan’s “You Angel You” (a minor hit in 1979) but tonight’s performance is terrible.
-And then there’s “Martha’s Madman”, a bizarre, spralling piece that I have completely forgotten since I last played it about twenty-five years ago.
+And then there’s “Martha’s Madman”, a bizarre, sprawling piece that I have completely forgotten since I last heard it about twenty-five years ago.
 Tonight it’s one of the highlights of the set – but that’s not a particularly difficult height to reach.